mevans86/sig-figs-js/README.md

 **Binary functions:** pyt(a, b), pow(a, b) or a ^ b, min(a, b), max(a, b), a % b, atan2(a, b)

 Note that the calculator depends on jQuery and Bootstrap, which aren't included here.
+See [here](http://www.metallacycle.com/chemistry/significant-figures/calculator.html) for a working demo.